CTSRD-CHERI/cheribsd-getting-started/README.md

 10027440.

-This work was supported by part by the Engineering and Physical Sciences Research Council (SPSRC) under UKRI3001: CHERI Research Centre.
+This work was supported by part by the Engineering and Physical Sciences Research Council (EPSRC) under UKRI3001: CHERI Research Centre.

 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001122C0110 ("ETC"),